DuoSoftware/DVP-Comman/README.md

-# DVP-Comman
+# DVP-Common
-Comman data models and scripts for DVP
+Common data models and scripts for DVP